 Hi!
 I’m Carrie.

 If you’re reading this, you’re probably already convinced that birth matters.
-Chances are, you’re invested in having a positive experience during pregnancy, birth, and early parenthood.
+You’re invested in having a positive experience during pregnancy, birth, and early parenthood.

 I am 100% with you—and here to help.
 I am a doula, writer, poet, mother, student, teacher, mentor, and community-builder.
 I imbue my whole life with the belief that birthwork can change the world.
 Equity and justice in reproductive health informs my identity and work as a doula.
 I believe that everyone deserves access to the knowledge and tools they need to live healthy lives and make informed decisions about their bodies.

-I identify as a full-spectrum doula, which means I support people through any reproductive experience or outcome of pregnancy, including miscarriage, birth, abortion or termination, stillbirth, surrogacy, or adoption.
+I identify as a full-spectrum doula, which means I support people through any reproductive experience or outcome of pregnancy.
+I have primarily worked as a birth doula since 2012.

 My Path To Doula Work

-I completed my DONA-approved doula training in June 2012 and attended my first two births that year in the Washington DC area.
-I became certified as a birth doula through DONA International in January 2014.
-Since 2012, I’ve attended births in New Mexico, Virginia, and Washington DC.
+I completed doula training in June 2012 and attended my first two births that year in the Washington DC area.
+I first became certified as a birth doula through DONA International in January 2014.
+I chose not to recertify with DONA after a number of years of certification with them.
+I am currently certified through Embodied Doula Trainings, as well as in the process of obtaining certification with Ancient Song Doula Services.
+Since 2012, I’ve attended births in Lousiana, New Mexico, Virginia, and Washington DC.

 In 2018, I gave birth for the first time myself—at home, in downtown Albuquerque, NM.
 Experiencing the dynamic threshold of labor and birth after holding space for so many others was strange, awesome, and transformative.